apache/cordova-docs/www/docs/en/dev/guide/platforms/win8/plugin.md

 # Windows Plugins

 This section provides details for how to implement a plugin for use in a Windows Store app for Windows 8.1 phone and desktop, and Universal Windows Platform (Windows 10+).
-Before reading this, see [Create your fist plugin](../../hybrid/plugins/index.html) for an overview of the plugin's structure and its common JavaScript interface.
+Before reading this, see [Create your first plugin](../../hybrid/plugins/index.html) for an overview of the plugin's structure and its common JavaScript interface.
 This section continues to demonstrate the sample _echo_ plugin that communicates from the Cordova webview to the native platform and back.

 ## Creating a Windows Plugin in JavaScript